CybervergentTI/Code_Nascent/README.md

 drive.mount('/content/drive')

-#This cell code defines the target folder path, lists the files in the folder, and prints the result present in the specified folder.
+=> This cell code defines the target folder path, lists the files in the folder, and prints the result present in the specified folder..

-=> import os
+import os

 drive_folder_path = '/content/drive/MyDrive/Weekly'